keu/docs/software_versioned_docs/version-0.23/environment-variables.md

 > **Note:** Environment Variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the docker build process that immediately follows `$ astro deploy` or `$ astro dev start`.
 >
-> Environment Variables applied via the Astronomer UI only become available once the docker build process has been completed.
+> Environment Variables applied via the Software UI only become available once the docker build process has been completed.

-### via the Astronomer UI
+### via the Software UI

-The last way to add Environment Variables on Astronomer is to add them via the Astronomer UI.
+The last way to add Environment Variables on Astronomer is to add them via the Software UI.
 For Environment Variables that you _only_ need on Astronomer and not locally, we'd recommend using this method.

 To set them,

-1. Navigate to the Astronomer UI
+1. Navigate to the Software UI
 2. Go to "Deployment" > "Variables"
 3. Add your Environment Variables